LaunchYourVibe

 Also vary shape + pattern for print

-LaunchYourVibe D-06
+LAUNCHYOURVIBE D-06

 Never rely on red vs. green to distinguish data series.
 Use palettes designed for colorblind users (IBM Carbon, ColorBrewer, Tableau colorblind).
 Pair color differences with shape, texture, or direct labeling so the chart works without color at all.